InvoiceShelf/docs/docs/upgrade-guide.md

 ### Step 2 : Verify PHP Version

-Crater 4.0.0 version only works in PHP version >= 7.4.
+InvoiceShelf 4.0.0 version only works in PHP version >= 7.4.

 Please run `php -v` command to make sure that you're on the minimum supported version before you proceed to next step.

 ### Step 3: Copy & Overwrite files

-Download the latest crater zip from https://crater.financial/open-source & copy + overwrite all the existing files & folders with the new ones except your `.env` file & `storage` folder.
+Download the latest InvoiceShelf zip from https://invoiceshelf.com/download & copy + overwrite all the existing files & folders with the new ones except your `.env` file & `storage` folder.

 --

-Optionally, you can also delete the whole crater folder and use the new folder from the zip file.
+Optionally, you can also delete the whole invoiceshelf folder and use the new folder from the zip file.
 After that's done, copy over your old `.env` & `/storage/app` folder.

 ### Step 4: Add Required Environment Variables